Ozzie Albies Preview, Player Props: Braves vs. Dodgers

 Ozzie Albies At The Plate

-- He ranks 51st in batting average, 83rd in on base percentage, and 17th in slugging among the qualifying hitters in MLB action.
+- Among the qualified hitters in MLB play, he ranks 51st in batting average, 86th in on-base percentage, and 18th in slugging.

-- Albies has picked up a hit in 82 of 120 games this year, with multiple hits 33 times.
+- Albies has picked up a hit in 68.6% of his 121 games this season, with more than one hit in 27.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.